 Since 1922, Webb has thrived because it has grown and innovated while staying true to its founding values and traditions.
-Our most important traditions include Honor Cabinet & Honor Committee, Chapel Talks, Senior Trips, Community Dinners, Freshman Peccary Trips, Start-of-Year Class Retreats and more.
+Our most important traditions include our Honor Code and Signing-In ceremonies, Chapel Talks, Community Dinners, Freshman Peccary Trips, Start-of-Year Class Retreats, Senior Trips and more.

 Each year, seniors are invited to craft a “chapel talk” to their respective schools – to students, faculty, staff, family and special guests.
 These talks are given in gratitude and meant to express a student’s growth and development while at Webb – growth gained through failure and success.
 They range from lighthearted to deeply philosophical and serve as a forum for seniors to share lessons learned with their younger peers.

 Twice a week and on other special occasions, the boarding community gathers for formal dinners in formal dress.
 Students rotate tables several times per year and share the responsibilities of serving and clearing dinner tables.
 These special community-building dinners offer an opportunity for students to socially engage with each other and the faculty.

 As they have done since the late 1930s, Webb faculty and students hunt for fossils in the deserts of California, Montana and Utah.
 During the freshman year, every student as part of their evolutionary biology course participates in a weekend peccary trip to the Barstow area.
 For those students keenly interested in the museum and paleontology, there are also two to three-week fossil-hunting trips every summer.